 First, let me set the scene for you, dear reader.
 In 1818 London, Lord Samuel Travis, fortune-less younger son, is the bane of his older brother’s existence: carousing, brawling, and neglecting debts.
 Older brother Nigel, heir and anti-prodigal son, sets Samuel an ultimatum: out of their home and into a property Nigel wishes to sell.
 Unfortunately, said property has an uncle and niece living in it, thanks to their deceased father’s largesse.
 Samuel must oversee their eviction and ensure the property is ready for sale.
 Can you see it coming, dear reader?
 Yes, Sam meets the adorable, malapropism-spouting Uncle Alistair and beautiful Miss Juliette Lacey and falls in love.
 Sam and Alistair get on like a house afire and Juliette and Sam, initial resentful bantering aside, follow suit.
 In a word, dear reader, they bond, full of affection and family-like feelings, with a strong dose of lustful yearnings on Sam and Juliette’s part.

 Bennett’s Rogue started out so well.
 It was witty in places and downright hooting-laughter-inducing in others (Sam spying on Juliette and a trellis giving way … priceless).
-In particular, I enjoyed Uncle Alistair’s malapropisms and Sam and Juliette’s banter, for example, when he arrives to inform her of Nigel’s eviction edict, for example:
+In particular, I enjoyed Uncle Alistair’s malapropisms and Sam and Juliette’s banter, for example, when he arrives to inform her of Nigel’s eviction edict:

 Lord Travis swooped over the tray, plucking a scone off the platter like some audacious bird of prey … Lord Travis helped himself to a second scone and was plunking sugar cubes into his tea.
 “Shall I pour for you?” he asked.
 “Is there anything left?” she replied wryly.
 “Forgive me.
 I hadn’t broken my fast, but I’m already feeling more human.”
 “If only you could behave like one,” she muttered uncharitably.
 “Do not count on it, tigress,” he said … ”

 In contrast, Juliette’s care for her uncle and Sam’s confession about how much he misses his father elicit warm, fuzzy feelings.
-I thought, warm-heartedly beaming at the novel, this is great good fun, a bit silly, but most entertaining!
+I thought, beaming at the novel on my Kindle, this is great good fun, a bit silly, but most entertaining!

 Anna Bennett’s The Rogue Is Back In Town is published by St. Martin’s Paperbacks.
 It was released on January 2nd and may be found at your preferred vendor.
 I received an e-ARC from St. Martin’s Paperbacks, via Netgalley.